 The underwriting process is a critical component of the mortgage financing journey.
-Reaching the underwriting phase means you are one step closer to closing on your mortgage!
-Here’s what you need to know about the mortgage underwriting process.
+Reaching the underwriting phase means you are one step closer to your mortgage closing.
+Here is everything you need to know about the mortgage underwriting process and how to prepare!

 What is Mortgage Underwriting?